 However, though changed circumstances invalidate past assumptions, not all change is positive.
 There is one recent change in the world that does increase the threat posed by technological advance -- and that is the fact that potentially dangerous technologies can, and very likely will, be developed by small groups of terrorists simultaneously with investigation by responsible researchers.
 In the normal course of events, technological innovations are pursued for constructive ends.
 Furthermore, new inventions don't become widespread before they are mature.
 There is always the possibility of accidents and even of misuse, but when such events occur they affect relatively small numbers of people.
 They don't threaten the daily lives of large populations, much less civilization as a whole.
 But once a few terrorists gain the power to destroy whole populations deliberately, the situation will be very different.
 Biotechnology and nanotechnology in the hands of terrorists is indeed something to fear.
 It is not cause to forgo these technologies, any more than we forgo airliners because we now know terrorists can use them as weapons of destruction.
 But we do take measures to protect against acts of terrorism.
 And as individuals we buy fire, auto and life insurance, which we would not be willing to spend money on if we ignored the possibility that despite odds in our favor, we might need it.

-And so I have broken my long-standing rule never to endorse any form of doom-and-gloom publicity and joined the Scientific Advisory Board of the Lifeboat Foundation.
+So I have broken my long-standing rule never to endorse any form of doom-and-gloom publicity and joined the Scientific Advisory Board of the Lifeboat Foundation.
 The Lifeboat Foundation doesn't oppose risky technologies -- that would be futile even if it were desirable, which in my opinion it is not.
 It does, however, warn against probable dangers with the aim of encouraging the development of defensive technologies beforehand, instead of after it's too late.
 (For some examples, see a list of its current and future programs.)
 Its goal is to prevent the extinction of the human race as a result of disaster, whether natural -- such as an asteroid strike -- or precipitated by human action.

 Furthermore -- and in my view mostly importantly -- it advocates the building of a self-sufficient orbiting colony in which at least a portion of the human race can survive if the worst should ever happen.
 In the past, I have said a great deal about my belief that the colonization of space is essential to the long-term survival of our species.
 (See Space and Human Survival.)
 However, though I have mentioned the necessity of having space colonies as insurance against extinction, I have not emphasized that aspect of the issue.
 In my opinion, they are needed even apart from any specific disaster, simply because Earth will ultimately run out of resources, because playing a "zero sum game" with present resources leads to poverty and war, and because confinement to a single planet without the challenge of a frontier breeds frustration expressed through violence (this, in fact, I believe to be a main root of the trend toward terrorism).
 They are also crucial to the preservation of Earth's environment.
 The expansion of human civilization beyond Earth is a natural and necessary phase in the maturation of our species, and as such will be a positive endeavour.
 It is not in any sense escapism, and therefore not something we should do merely to barricade ourselves against destruction.